evgueni-ovtchinnikov/raleigh/README.md

 Documenting RALEIGH is still _work in progress_ at the moment due to the large size of the package and other commitments of the author.
 Basic usage of the package is briefly described in the docstrings of modules in `interfaces` and `examples`.
 Advanced users will find the description of basic principles of RALEIGH's design in `core` module `solver`.

-The mathematical and numerical aspects of the algorithm implemented by RALEIGH are described in the papers by E. E. Ovtchinnikov in J. Comput.
+The mathematical and numerical aspects of the algorithm implemented by RALEIGH are described in the papers by E. E. Ovtchinnikov in **J. Comput.
 Phys.
-227:9477-9497 and SIAM Numer.
+227:9477-9497** and **SIAM Numer.
 Anal.
-46:2567-2619.
+46:2567-2619**.
+A Fortran90 implementation of this algorithm was used in a paper on Topology Optimization by P.D.
+Dunning, E. Ovtchinnikov, J. Scott and H.A.
+Kim in **International Journal for Numerical Methods in Engineering 107 (12), 1029-1053** (the four buckling problems mentioned above were used for the performance testing and comparisons with ARPACK).
+A pre-release version of RALEIGH was used in a paper by A. Liptak, G. Burca, J. Kelleher, E. Ovtchinnikov, J. Maresca and A. Horner in **Journal of Physics Communications 3 (11), 113002**.

-### Issues
+### Feedback

 Please use [GitHub issue tracker](https://github.com/evgueni-ovtchinnikov/raleigh/issues) or send an e-mail to Evgueni to report bugs and request features.